Severe Toothache at Night: When Should You See a Dentist?

 Why is my toothache worse when I lie down at night?

 When you lie down, blood flow to your head and jaw increases, which can raise pressure around an already irritated or inflamed tooth.
 At the same time, you have fewer daytime distractions, making you more conscious of discomfort.
 Reduced saliva flow during sleep also means less natural protection against bacteria and acid in the mouth.
+Elevating your head with an extra pillow may help ease this effect temporarily.
+However, if the pain persists or worsens, it is advisable to arrange a dental examination to determine the underlying cause.

 Can a toothache go away on its own without treatment?

 In some cases, mild or transient tooth sensitivity may settle without intervention.
 However, toothache caused by decay, infection, or structural damage to a tooth is unlikely to resolve permanently without professional treatment.
 Pain may come and go as the condition fluctuates, but this does not necessarily mean the problem has healed.
+If toothache recurs or persists for more than a day or two, a dental assessment can help identify the cause and determine whether treatment is needed.

 Is a severe toothache considered a dental emergency?

 A severe toothache accompanied by significant swelling, fever, difficulty swallowing or breathing, or uncontrolled bleeding is generally considered to require urgent dental attention.
 Persistent severe pain that does not respond to over-the-counter pain relief may also warrant prompt assessment.
+If you are unsure whether your symptoms require emergency care, contacting your dental practice for advice is a sensible first step.
+Many practices offer emergency appointment slots or telephone triage to help guide patients appropriately.

 What pain relief is recommended for toothache in the UK?